vasanthk/redux-demo/README.md

 * An action informing the reducers that the request began.
 * An action informing the reducers that the request finished succesffully.
 * An action informing the reducers that the request failed.

+### Async Flow

+Without middleware, Redux store only supports synchronous data flow.
+This is what you get by default with createStore().

+You may enhance createStore() with applyMiddleware().
+It is not required, but it lets you express asynchronous actions in a convenient way.

 ### Reference